 Hope this helps…

-If you’re not sure what you want, sometime you have to look to see what is available?
-The list below may give you some idea of what’s available to buy…
+If you’re not sure what you want, sometimes you have to look to see what is available?
+The list below may give you some idea of what’s available to buy and how much they cost…

 – click or tap any image to view full size –